Differences between adjustable and fixed loans

-Your first few years of payments on a fixed-rate loan go primarily toward interest.
-The amount applied to your principal amount increases up gradually each month.
+When you first take out a fixed-rate loan, the majority your payment goes toward interest.
+The amount applied to principal goes up slowly each month.

-Borrowers can choose a fixed-rate loan to lock in a low rate.
-Borrowers choose fixed-rate loans because interest rates are low and they want to lock in this low rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can provide more stability in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
-Call Great Mortgage NMLS#478647 at 708.966.9005 to discuss how we can help.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater monthly payment stability.
+If you currently have an Adjustable Rate Mortgage (ARM), we'd love to help you lock in a fixed-rate at a favorable rate.
+Call Great Mortgage NMLS#478647 at 708.966.9005 to discuss your situation with one of our professionals.

-ARMs most often have the lowest, most attractive rates at the start of the loan.
-They usually guarantee the lower interest rate for an initial period that varies greatly.
-You've likely heard of 5/1 or 3/1 ARMs.
+ARMs usually start at a very low rate that usually increases as the loan ages.
+You've probably heard of 5/1 or 3/1 ARMs.
 In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for a number of years (3 or 5), then adjust.
-These loans are usually best for people who anticipate moving within three or five years.
-These types of adjustable rate loans are best for borrowers who will sell their house or refinance before the initial lock expires.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then adjust.
+These loans are often best for people who expect to move in three or five years.
+These types of adjustable rate programs benefit people who will sell their house or refinance before the initial lock expires.